-Documentation of Safety Talks and/ or orientation of employees will remain on file indefinitely.
+Documentation of Safety Talks and/ or online training of employees will remain on file electronically and on the company servers.

 PERSONAL PROTECTIVE EQUIPMENT PROGRAM

 INTRODUCTION

 The primary focus of our Health and Safety Program is to eliminate or control potential hazards to which our employees could be exposed.
 It has been acknowledged that the use of Personal Protective Equipment (PPE) is the least desired method of controlling workplace hazards, therefore, the use of Personal Protective Equipment will only be considered after other control methods have been explored.